Articles, maps, data, tools

 This interactive map visualizes a dataset of Christian baptisteries built between the 3rd and 12th centuries.
 The dataset represents a digital adaptation and formalization of the most complete catalogue of baptisteries by Sebastian Ristow.
 Of all 1067 buildings in Ristow’s catalogue, this map takes into account only those whose existence and function as baptisteries is considered certain or very probable by Ristow and which, at the same time, could be localised.

 The DISSINET team maintains a publicly accessible collaborative bibliography in Zotero.
-You can either browse the bibliography online or, if you use Zotero, add the library “David Zbiral Bibliography” to your libraries and use the bibliographic records directly (browse, search, import, expand, reorganize, etc.) The main areas covered are social network analysis, historical network research, historical GIS, the Lollards, and medieval economy and demography.
-We also plan to gradually enrich this Zotero bibliography with records from David’s older textual bibliographies concerning the inquisition and various medieval dissident cultures.
+You can either browse the bibliography online or, if you use Zotero, go to Zotero website, find the group “Dissident Networks Project”, join the group, and use the bibliographic records directly in Zotero desktop application (browse, search, copy, expand, reorganize, etc.).
+The main areas covered are social network analysis, historical network research, digital humanities, historical GIS, and medieval heresy, inquisition, society, economy and demography.
+We plan to gradually enrich this Zotero bibliography with records from David’s older textual bibliographies concerning the inquisition and various medieval dissident cultures.